 All subjects, including Science, History and Geography, are taught through themes, these becoming more in depth and more subject focused.
 Students will follow the UAE Ministry of Education Curriculum for Arabic Language, Islamic Education and Emirati Social Studies.
 This will be supported with additional Arabic reading schemes and songs.

 There is a particularly strong focus on Arabic.
-According to Mr. Atkins, "Arabic will be taught as a modern foreign language and students will use it as a living language.
-Teachers will be creative about the way they deliver their curriculum.
-Teaching traditional Arabic is not dissimilar to teaching Shakespeare in English.
+According to Mr. Atkins, "Arabic is taught as a modern foreign language and students will use it as a living language.
+Our fabulous teachers are creative in the way they deliver their curriculum.
 At Durham Dubai, the aim is for Arabic to be taught as a living language, where there will be a real practical approach to conversation - what are people talking about on the street?
 Can you go and order your milk and bread or whatever?
 Can you order a coffee?
-Can you say hello, just pick someone up school from in town?
-The goal is to ensure that the language is being taught using a proper model."
+Can you say hello, just pick someone up school from in town?"

 Wherever possible, the students benefit from out of school visits and activities to support and enrich the curriculum.
 Specialist teachers lead in Art & Design, languages (French and German will be offered as extra curriculars), Music, PE and Swimming and Computing.